 Berkeley has worked with many blue-chip companies including Royal Mail, Marks and Spencer and HMRC to get projects implemented straight through to their successful launch.

 Through our extensive experience, we have identified a key dilemma that a CIO faces and one which can make all the difference: Should I insist on outcome-based contracts for my largest projects when everyone around me seems to want Time and Materials (T&M)?

-There are many reasons why others may want to get the project started with a T&M-based vendor arrangement:
+There are many reasons why others may want to get the project started with a T&M-based supplier arrangement:

-In our experience, however, insisting on outcome-based contracts with vendors is a battle worth fighting.
-We share our insights on how this key vendor choice will keep you from becoming one of the statistical casualties.
+In our experience, however, insisting on outcome-based contracts with suppliers is a battle worth fighting.
+We share our insights on how this key supplier choice will keep you from becoming one of the statistical casualties.

 But first of all you need to work out exactly what you want your outcome to be...

 At the start of a project, the number one concern of the CIO is usually gaining buy-in, acquiring the support of peers and bosses – and securing budget to make it happen.
 An important consideration at this point should be how to go about setting the project up to beat the ugly statistics.

 Gaining business case approval can be an important and exciting milestone… but without correct planning and supplier setup ahead of locking down the budget and timeline, the project is unlikely to be successful in the long run.
 This is especially important when you consider the nature and scale of what failure looks like when a large IT project goes wrong.

 A study by Harvard Business Review broke down the overrun of 1471 IT companies to alarming effect.
 The average cost overrun was 27%.
 However one in six of the projects was found to be a ‘black swan’, (term coined by Nassim Nicholas Taleb to describe high-impact events that are rare and unpredictable but in retrospect seem not so improbable) with a cost overrun of 200%, on average, and a schedule overrun of almost 70%.